metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Josh Allen doing serviceably well matriculating the ball through short and intermediate passes.

 Vince Biegel of the Dolphins stepping up in defensing the run.

+The Bills front seven are shuffling quite a bit around the line of scrimmage, creating confusion and opening up blitz opportunities right up the middle.